Game Rules for Kiwi Cricket - Junior & Intermediate

 The total number of runs scored by each side are recorded.
 Each time a batter is out three runs are deducted from the score.
 The scorers should record the total runs and the total outs (dismissals) for each batting partnership.
 At the end of the innings scorers then multiply the total outs for all partnerships by three and subtract that figure from the total runs scored.

-Kiwi Cricket gear is used including yellow plastic wickets, bats, batting tees and soft yellow balls.
+Kiwi Cricket gear is used including plastic wickets, bats, small batting tees and soft plastic balls.
 Fielding discs are optional and if used are a guide only.

 The pitch can be any reasonably flat grass surface.